pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 Take a moment to look through [the documentation](https://expressjs.com).
 This documentation may be difficult to use if you are new to servers.
 You can utilize this documentation better as you gain more knowledge and experience.

 Instead, you can start by looking at the [quickstart guide available on npm](https://www.npmjs.com/package/express).
-The following code-along will guide you to build a basic Express server.
 You can read or code along.

 ### Project set up